GetStream/stream-video-android/README.md

 ## 🏗️ Template Projects

-To allow easier integration of our Chat and Video SDKs as well as some other features like deeplinking, push notifications and more, we provided template projects that you can clone and use as a foundation for your app.
+To allow easier integration of our Chat and Video SDKs as well as some other features like deep linking, push notifications and more, we provided template projects that you can clone and use as a foundation for your app.

 Currently we expose the following templates: